 This workshop and Photoshop tutorial will take you through my process for painting a grand, fantasy structure set within an epic landscape, as well as revealing some of my drawing tips.
 You'll see how to handle light, atmospheric perspective and depth, to create a interesting, moody scene.

 My goal is to produce a memorable image of an immersive setting – an epic moment taken from a big-budget film.
-This workshop will appeal to those with a particular interest in environment design, keen to also develop their composition skills.
+This workshop will appeal to those with a particular interest in environment design, who are keen to also develop their composition skills.

-With this in mind I think it's important to play around with contrasting shapes, apply the Golden Ratio and then choose an interesting colour palette.
+With this in mind I think it's important to play around with contrasting shapes, apply the golden ratio and then choose an interesting colour palette.
 I always start with a simple sketch, developing it gradually into a detailed illustration.

 It would be a mistake to underestimate the usefulness of the sketches we use to decide on a composition.
 There's little point working up a detailed image if it lacks a memorable composition and has a dull palette.
 Such problems would have been highlighted at the sketch stage.

 So here's my checklist: I like to make sure I have an interesting topic, and a great balance of shapes, proportions and contrasts in the volumes.
 I track down interesting references to inspire me: these could be photos I've taken, collections of images online or even masterpieces I've seen in museums.

 I prefer to use my personal photo database as much as possible to avoid copyright issues, but if you're only looking for mood reference, you can have a lot more flexibility.
 Films are also a great source for inspiration, especially when it comes to the lighting and mood of a piece.